facebookresearch/habitat-lab/README.md

 Habitat-API includes reinforcement learning (via PPO) and classical SLAM based baselines.
 For running PPO training on sample data and more details refer [baselines/README.md](baselines/README.md).

 ## Acknowledgments
 The Habitat project would not have been possible without the support and contributions of many individuals.
-We would like to thank Xinlei Chen, Georgia Gkioxari, Daniel Gordon, Leonidas Guibas, Saurabh Gupta, Or Litany, Marcus Rohrbach, Amanpreet Singh, Devendra Singh Chaplot, Yuandong Tian, and Yuxin Wu for many helpful conversations and guidance on the design and development of the Habitat platform.
+We would like to thank Xinlei Chen, Georgia Gkioxari, Daniel Gordon, Leonidas Guibas, Saurabh Gupta, Or Litany, Marcus Rohrbach, Amanpreet Singh, Devendra Singh Chaplot, Yuandong Tian, Yuxin Wu and Dmytro Mishkin for many helpful conversations and guidance on the design and development of the Habitat platform.

 ## License
 Habitat-API is MIT licensed.
 See the LICENSE file for details.